corda/corda/docs/source/serialization.rst

 ====

 Originally Corda used a ``Kryo``-based serialization scheme throughout for all serialization contexts.
 However, it was realised there was a compelling use case for the definition and development of a custom format based upon AMQP 1.0.
-The primary drivers for this were
+The primary drivers for this were:

     #.
-A desire to have a schema describing what has been serialized along-side the actual data:
+A desire to have a schema describing what has been serialized alongside the actual data:

         #.
-To assist with versioning, both in terms of being able to interpret long ago archived data (e.g. trades from
+To assist with versioning, both in terms of being able to interpret data archived long ago (e.g. trades from
-            a decade ago, long after the code has changed) and between differing code versions.
+            a decade ago, long after the code has changed) and between differing code versions
         #.
-To make it easier to write user interfaces that can navigate the serialized form of data.
+To make it easier to write user interfaces that can navigate the serialized form of data
         #.
-To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted.
+To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted
     #.
 A desire to use a documented and static wire format that is platform independent, and is not subject to change with
-        3rd party library upgrades etc.
+        3rd party library upgrades, etc.
     #.
 A desire to support open-ended polymorphism, where the number of subclasses of a superclass can expand over time
-        and do not need to be defined in the schema *upfront*, which is key to many Corda concepts, such as contract states.
+        and the subclasses do not need to be defined in the schema *upfront*.
+This is key to many Corda concepts, such as states.
     #.
-Increased security from deserialized objects being constructed through supported constructors rather than having
+Increased security by constructing deserialized objects through supported constructors, rather than having
-        data poked directly into their fields without an opportunity to validate consistency or intercept attempts to manipulate supposed invariants.
+        data inserted directly into their fields without an opportunity to validate consistency or intercept attempts to manipulate supposed invariants

 Delivering this is an ongoing effort by the Corda development team.
 At present, the ``Kryo``-based format is still used by the RPC framework on both the client and server side.
-However, it is planned that this will move to the AMQP framework when ready.
+However, it is planned that the RPC framework will move to the AMQP framework when ready.

 The AMQP framework is currently used for:

     #.
-The peer to peer context, representing inter-node communication.
+The peer-to-peer context, representing inter-node communication
     #.
-The persistence layer, representing contract states persisted into the vault.
+The persistence layer, representing contract states persisted into the vault

-Finally, for the checkpointing of flows Corda will continue to use the existing ``Kryo`` scheme.
+Finally, for the checkpointing of flows, Corda will continue to use the existing ``Kryo`` scheme.

-This separation of serialization schemes into different contexts allows us to use the most suitable framework for that context rather than attempting to force a one size fits all approach.
-Where ``Kryo`` is more suited to the serialization of a programs stack frames, being more flexible than our AMQP framework in what it can construct and serialize, that flexibility makes it exceptionally difficult to make secure.
-Conversely our AMQP framework allows us to concentrate on a robust a secure framework that can be reasoned about thus made safer with far fewer unforeseen security holes.
+This separation of serialization schemes into different contexts allows us to use the most suitable framework for that context rather than attempting to force a one-size-fits-all approach. ``Kryo`` is more suited to the serialization of a program's stack frames, as it is more flexible than our AMQP framework in what it can construct and serialize.
+However, that flexibility makes it exceptionally difficult to make secure.
+Conversely, our AMQP framework allows us to concentrate on a secure framework that can be reasoned about and thus made safer, with far fewer security holes.

 .. note:: Selection of serialization context should, for the most part, be opaque to CorDapp developers, the Corda framework selecting
-    the correct context as confugred.
+    the correct context as configured.

-..
-For information on our choice of AMQP 1.0, see :doc:`amqp-choice`.
+.. note:: For information on our choice of AMQP 1.0, see :doc:`amqp-choice`.
 For detail on how we utilise AMQP 1.0 and represent objects in AMQP types, see :doc:`amqp-format`.

-We describe here what is and will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow for CorDapps to take into consideration the future state.
-The AMQP serialization format will of course continue to apply the whitelisting functionality that is already in place and described in :doc:`serialization`.
+This document describes what is currently and what will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow CorDapps to take into consideration the future state.
+The AMQP serialization format will continue to apply the whitelisting functionality that is already in place and described in :doc:`serialization`.

 Core Types
 ----------

-Here we describe the classes and interfaces that the AMQP serialization format will support.
+This section describes the classes and interfaces that the AMQP serialization format supports.

 Collection Types
 ````````````````

 The following collection types are supported.
 Any implementation of the following will be mapped to *an* implementation of the interface or class on the other end.
-e.g. If you, for example, use a Guava implementation of a collection it will deserialize as a different implementation,
+For example, if you use a Guava implementation of a collection, it will deserialize as the primitive collection type.

-but will continue to adhere to the most specific of any of the following interfaces.
-You should use only these types
-as the declared types of fields and properties, and not the concrete implementation types.
-Collections must be used
+The declared types of properties should only use these types, and not any concrete implementation types (e.g.
-in their generic form, the generic type parameters will be included in the schema, and the elements type checked against the
+Guava implementations).
+Collections must be used in their generic form, the generic type parameters will be included in
-generic parameters when deserialized.
+the schema, and the element's type will be checked against the generic parameters when deserialized.

 ::